wfgemyd/Clojure_airlines/README.md

 ## Features

-- **Custom Flight Search**: Input your travel details and let our algorithm present you with the best flight options.
+- **Custom Flight Search**: Input your travel details and let our algorithm present you with the best ticket price options.

-- **Interactive CLI**: The interactive command-line prompts offer a user-friendly experience for easy navigation.

 - **Multiple Destinations**: Multiple route options can be explored to reach your desired location.

 - **Graph representation of flight networks**: The flight connections and cities are presented in a graph data structure for a clear representation of the flight network.

+- **Historical Data Analysis Visualization**: The data visualizations are presented in the code using the **Incanter** library and in the **assets** folder.

 - **Customizable and Extensible Code Structure**: Tailor the application to your needs or contribute to its growth!